 Although the story is not new, the resurgence of Avis represents one of the classic examples of CEO leadership via redefining the corporate value story.

 In a nutshell, new CEO Robert Townsend took the controls of an Avis company on life support: on a 12-year P&L losing streak, absolutely being dominated by Hertz -- the proud owner of 90% market share.
 Hertz pride became one of the leverage points of the iconic We Try Harder campaign (details below).
 Note that the campaign's core appeal is emotional not factual.

 Townsend's marketing team developed the value-story messaging.
 A major internal effort re-shaped the corporate culture, energizing the previously demoralized employee team.
 That team, of course, was critical to making the value claim a reality.

 The result was profitability within a year and today Avis has matched Hertz size and is far more profitable.
-(If the story is new, you can review in more detail below.)

 In the early ‘60s, Avis car rental was in critical condition.
 Twelve consecutive years of losses, employee morale in the tank, absolute marketplace domination by Hertz which held a 90% market share.

 Desperate for a turnaround, Avis brought in a new CEO named Robert Townsend.
 Townsend knew that survival required some form of attack rather than retreat.
 He began holding focus groups with Avis employees, aimed at identifying distinctive competences—reasons that customers might choose Avis vs. Hertz.

 The process was grim.
 Dispirited employees weren’t coming up with ideas better than Avis availability when nearby Hertz locations ran out of cars.
 Finally an employee suggested, timidly, “Because we try harder?”